AlfrescoLabs/bamboo-migration-tools/README.md

 Usage
 -----

+### Dump plan and branch information

+Use `plans.py` and `branches.py` to run through all plans and all branches of plans, respectively, and to dump information on them in CSV format to `stdout`, e.g.

+    python3 plans.py > all_plans.csv
+    python branches.py > all_branches.csv

+A new row is added in the CSV output for each plan or branch found.

 ### Dump build configuration

 Use `export-plans.py` to run through all build plans on the Bamboo server and dump them to disk.